6thc/tendermint-cas-demo/README.md

 RequestQuery

-- Data: The byte array from the user request.
+- **Data**: The byte array from the user request.
-- Path: The path string from the user request.
+- **Path**: The path string from the user request.
-- Height: The desired height of the blockchain (in effect, the version of the state) against which the query should be run.
+- **Height**: The desired height of the blockchain (in effect, the version of the state) against which the query should be run.
 A height of zero means the most recent state.
 To support this parameter, state needs to be implemented using a version-aware data structure, e.g. [this IAVL tree][iavl].
-- Prove: If true, include a Merkle proof of the query results in the response.
+- **Prove**: If true, include a Merkle proof of the query results in the response.

 [iavl]: https://github.com/tendermint/iavl

 ResponseQuery

-- Code: Response code; zero for OK, non-zero for error.
+- **Code**: Response code; zero for OK, non-zero for error.
 Required.
-- Log: Arbitrary string containing non-deterministic data intended for literal output via the application's logger.
+- **Log**: Arbitrary string containing non-deterministic data intended for literal output via the application's logger.
 Optional.
-- Info: Arbitrary string containing non-deterministic data in addition to log.
+- **Info**: Arbitrary string containing non-deterministic data in addition to log.
 Optional.
-- Index: Related to the Merkle proof, if requested.
+- **Index**: Related to the Merkle proof, if requested.
 Optional.
-- Key: A byte array containing the key that's returned.
+- **Key**: A byte array containing the key that's returned.
 Optional.
-- Value: A byte array containing the data of the query response.
+- **Value**: A byte array containing the data of the query response.
 Optional.
-- Proof: A byte array containing the Merkle proof of the query, if requested.
+- **Proof**: A byte array containing the Merkle proof of the query, if requested.
 Optional.
-- Height: The height of the blockchain (in effect, the version of the state) against which the query was run.
+- **Height**: The height of the blockchain (in effect, the version of the state) against which the query was run.
 Optional.

 See [Reading application state](#reading-application-state) and